About the Discretionary Fund

 For small awards, you could receive up to £500.

 For regular awards, successful proposals could receive up to £2,000.

 - Proposals may be for projects in any international partnership activity

-- The proposal should not fall into an activity eligible for funding in the IRO International Funding Schemes, or there should be compelling reason to apply for funding outside the call.
+- The proposal should not fall into an activity eligible for funding in the IRO International Funding Schemes, or there should be a compelling reason to apply for funding outside the call.
 The deadline for IRO Funding Schemes is in October each year and awards run from January to December.
-This year’s deadline is on 11 October 2019
+This year’s deadline is on 11 October 2019.

 - Preference will be given to proposals supporting the preparation of jointly-authored publications and/or external grant proposals